 Companies like Flipkart.com, Makemytrip.com, Bookmyshow.com etc. issue closed wallets to their consumers.
 The money stored in these wallets can only be used to transact with the companies who have issues such wallets.
 Closed wallets are online accounts where money gets credited in case of a refund due to cancellation or return of a product or service.
 Some companies even earn interests on these deposits.

 Semi-Closed Wallets are the payment wallets prevalent in the system.
-Wallets like Paytm Wallet, Freecharge Wallet, Citrus, Oxygen, etc. are labelled as semi closed wallets.
-A RBI approval is required to start and operate a semi closed wallet.
+Wallets like Paytm Wallet, Freecharge Wallet, Citrus, Oxygen, etc. are labelled as semi-closed wallets.
+An RBI approval is required to start and operate a semi-closed wallet.
 These wallets can be used to transact online and offline which include buying goods and services, financial services, payment of fees, premiums, etc. through/to merchants which have a specific contract with the issuer to accept the payment instruments.

-Since these wallets are handled by non banking agencies (banks and non-banking financial agencies cannot issue semi-closed wallets), they are required to deposit this money in an escrow account with a partner bank.
-Interest on these deposits depend on the agreement between the payment company and the bank.
+Since these wallets are handled by non-banking agencies (banks and non-banking financial agencies cannot issue semi-closed wallets), they are required to deposit this money in an escrow account with a partner bank.
+Interest on these deposits depends on the agreement between the payment company and the bank.